monostream/AKS-SmoothSailing/pv-migration/README.md

 3. Follow the script's output to monitor the migration process.
 The script will update the PVs and PVCs accordingly.

 ## Build the image by your self

+To build the image by yourself you need to have golang installed.

    ```bash
    git clone https://github.com/monostream/AKS-SmoothSailing.git